What Is a VPN?

 Fingerprinting

 Websites use scripts to identify your unique hardware config.
-We recommend a VPN + a privacy browser (like Brave) to minimize digital fingerprinting.
+We recommend a VPN + a privacy browser (like Brave) to minimize browser fingerprinting.

 Insecure Apps